 Learn About Local History at the Sendai City Museum

 Sendai City Museum is the main museum in town.
-It’s here where you should make a beeline if you are interested in getting to know how the city grew from its humble origins into the largest city in Japan’s Tohoku region.
+It’s here where you should make a beeline if you want to learn how the city grew from its humble origins into the largest city in Japan’s Tohoku region.
+Inside the impressive concrete structure, you’ll find over 90,000 items.
+This comprehensive museum—a must-visit for history buffs—represents everything from old samurai armor to paintings and ceramics.

 - Location: Aobayama Park